ai-calculator/ai-calculator.github.io/_pages/H-and-R-Block-Calculator.md

 ### Prepare for Filing

-Use the calculator to get ready before using H\&R Block’s full filing service or another tax software.
+Use the calculator to get ready before using H&R Block’s full filing service or another tax software.

 ## Real-World Use Cases